Local human trafficking survivor speaks out

 The third and fourth phases are five months each, with the third phase focused on identifying what kind of employment, vocational or housing situation the survivor is looking forward to after they leave the Shelter.

-The fourth and final phase is about making sure the survivor has all the resources and the support they need, emotionally and financially.
+The fourth and final phase includes making sure the survivor has all the resources and the support they need, emotionally and financially.

 “So that when you do leave at 18 months, you’re either going into another level of transitional housing for human trafficking, or you’re going into an independent living situation,” explained Cuevas.